An Alabama mayor ended his life after a website showed pictures of him cross-dressing

 But in the days before Copeland took his life, the 49-year-old was revealed to have another identity — this time, of a man who liked to dress up as a woman and write erotic fiction.

-On Wednesday, 1819 News, a website affiliated with the conservative Alabama Policy Institute, wrote that Copeland used a string of social media accounts under a pseudonym.
+On Wednesday, 1819 News, a website previously owned by the conservative Alabama Policy Institute, wrote that Copeland used a string of social media accounts under a pseudonym.
 The outlet also included several photos of Copeland in women's clothing and makeup that the site said were posted under the accounts.

 Two days later, Copeland killed himself, the Lee County Sheriff's Office said.